 - Performing multiple tasks in quick succession

 Studies show that when we ‘multitask' the brain is actually performing two separate functions.
-Firstly, ‘goal shifting' where the brain decides what the next activity requires and secondly, ‘role activation' where the brain controls the activities required to fulfill the new task.
-The time it takes for these two function to occur is infinitesimal.
+Firstly, ‘goal shifting' where the brain decides what the next activity requires and secondly, ‘role activation' where the brain controls the activities required to fulfil the new task.
+The time it takes for these two functions to occur is infinitesimal.
 However, when multitasking the time adds up and for those people who constantly multitask this not only decreases productivity but reduces effectiveness and efficiency.
 Some studies show that productivity can drop by up to 40%.

 Additionally, the more frequently you multitask the worse it gets.
 As your brain becomes ‘used' to flicking from one task to another so your concentration span reduces.

 Multitasking in a safe place such as writing whilst listening to music is one thing.
 On the other hand, driving on a motorway with the distraction of talking on a phone may be fatal.